CDRT/docs/bios/settings/thinkstation/power.md

 1. **Best performance** – the system will run at best system performance with normal acoustic level.
 Default.
 2. Best experience – the system will run at the best experience with balanced noise and better performance.
-3. Full Speed – all fans in the system will rung at full speed.
+3. Full Speed – all fans in the system will run at full speed.

 | WMI Setting name | Values | SVP / SMP Req'd | AMD/Intel |
 |:---|:---|:---|:---|